-Because occupations involving physical labor dominate the local economy, Plymouth is generally considered to be a blue-collar town.
-41.47% of the Plymouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Plymouth is a blue-collar town, with 41.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Plymouth is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Plymouth who work in office and administrative support (12.93%), sales jobs (10.28%), and food service (5.99%).
+There are especially a lot of people living in Plymouth who work in office and administrative support (11.79%), sales jobs (8.82%), and food service (8.13%).

-Plymouth is a somewhat ethnically-diverse city.
+Plymouth is a very ethnically-diverse city.
 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
+The greatest number of Plymouth residents report their race to be White, followed by Asian.
 Plymouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.83% of the city’s residents.
-Important ancestries of people in Plymouth include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 25.52% of the city’s residents.
+Important ancestries of people in Plymouth include German, Irish, English, Polish, and Italian.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Polish.